AlifAfiq/Hero-Insurance/README.md

 Each policy insures one vehicle, with details like registration number, make & model, VIN, condition, value, and parking location.

   c.
 Policies
 Policies can be issued or renewed annually.
 Renewed policies are treated as new records but are linked to the previous policy.
 Policy data includes coverage details, start/end/renewal dates, premium payments, and scheduled payment plans.
-Each policy lists multiple authorized drivers.
+Each policy lists multiple authorised drivers.

   d.
 Drivers & Driving History
 Each driver has a license number and years of experience.
-Historical data on past accidents and traffic violations is collected to assess risk.
+Historical data on past accidents and traffic violations are collected to assess risk.

   e.
 Claims
 Claims are made when policyholders report an incident.
-Each claim is handled by a claims adjuster (employee) who verifies the incident and investigates the damage.Claim details include accident info, police reports, witness statements, and photos.
+Each claim is handled by a claims adjuster (employee) who verifies the incident and investigates the damage.
+Claim details include accident info, police reports, witness statements, and photos.

   f.
 Repairs
 A single accident can involve one or more repair jobs.
 Each repair job may consist of multiple repair tasks, and both estimated and actual costs are recorded.
 Repair estimates are collected from various repair shops.